yugabyte/yugabyte-db/README.md

 ## What is pg_stat_monitor?
 The pg_stat_monitor is the statistics collection tool based on PostgreSQL's contrib module ``pg_stat_statements``.
-PostgreSQL’s ``pg_stat_statements`` provides the basic statistics, which is sometimes not enough.
-The major shortcoming in ``pg_stat_statements`` is that it accumulates all the queries and their statistics and does not provide aggregated statistics nor histogram information.
-In this case, a user needs to calculate the aggregate which is quite expensive.

-``pg_stat_monitor`` is developed on the basis of ``pg_stat_statements`` as its more advanced replacement.
-It provides all the features of ``pg_stat_statements`` plus its own feature set.
+PostgreSQL’s pg_stat_statements provides the basic statistics, which is sometimes not enough.
+The major shortcoming in pg_stat_statements is that it accumulates all the queries and their statistics and does not provide aggregated statistics nor histogram information.
+In this case, a user needs to calculate the aggregate which is quite expensive. ``pg_stat_monitor`` is developed on the basis of pg_stat_statements as its more advanced replacement.
+It provides all the features of pg_stat_statements plus its own feature set.

-``pg_stat_monitor`` collects and aggregates data on a bucket basis.
-The size of a bucket and the number of buckets should be configured using GUC (Grand Unified Configuration).
-The flow is the following:

-* ``pg_stat_monitor`` collects the statistics and aggregates it in a bucket.
-* When a bucket time elapses, ``pg_stat_monitor`` resets all the statistics and switches to the next bucket.
-*   After the last bucket elapses, ``pg_stat_monitor`` goes back to the first bucket.
-All the data on the first bucket will vanish; therefore, users must read the buckets before that to not lose the data.

 ## Supported PostgreSQL Versions
 The ``pg_stat_monitor`` should work on the latest version of PostgreSQL but is only tested with these PostgreSQL versions:

 | Distribution            |  Version       | Supported          |